 Better Hearing Center of Palo Alto has been serving the Palo Alto community since 1984.
-We are a patient-centered practice and are here to help you stay connected to life.
-Every hearing aid we sell includes our high level of ongoing customer service at no additional charge to ensure the device continues to meet your expectations and changing lifestyle.
+As a patient-centered practice, we are focused on helping you stay connected to life with hearing technology that meets your individual needs.
+We are independently owned, and we work with all the major hearing aid manufacturers, giving our patients access to every make, model, and style of all the latest in hearing technology.
+Every hearing device we sell includes our high level of ongoing customer service at no additional charge to ensure the device continues to meet your expectations.
+The personalized care provided by our professionals is tailored to your hearing needs, lifestyle and budget – from entry level to premium technologies.

 Professional care at its highest level.
 Extremely caring and accommodating.
 Cutting edge of hearing aid technology.
-I am appreciative and grateful for flexible and timely scheduling.
-C.B.
+I am appreciative and grateful for flexible and timely scheduling. - C.B.more reviews

 Better Hearing Center of Palo Alto believes in a team-oriented approach to ensure all your hearing healthcare needs are met.
 We work with you, your family and your physician to encourage better hearing and an improved quality of life.
 We have five convenient locations: Walnut Creek, Berkeley, Palo Alto, Monterey and San Francisco.